zoxpx/pxdocs/content/reference/release-notes/px-enterprise.md

 * When a node is offline for longer than user configured timeout, move the replicas in that node out to other nodes with free space
 * Improvements to AWS Auto-scaling Group handling with KOPS
-* Lighthouse Volume Analyzer View Support.
+* Lighthouse Volume Analyzer View Support
 * Enable volume resize for volumes that are not attached
 * Periodic, light-weight pool rebalance for proactive capacity management